htvekov/openHASP-Sonos-media-player/README.md

 - **Play/pause pop-up info** overlay (5 sec.) shows info about playlist- or source name, origin (TuneIn (somewhat irregular) and Spotify source detection) and playing status
 - **Source/playlist dropdown** list selection via image object button
 	- Press and **hold** image object for tabview to appear
-	- If you regret change, exit via either of the dropdown lists ‘arrow down’ symbols
+	- If you regret to change, then exit via either of the dropdown lists ‘arrow down’ symbols
 - **Master speaker selection**
 	- ***480 x 800 resolution. layout***
 		- Press and **hold** Master speaker button until new button matrix appears